1989 San Francisco 49ers season

 In 2007, ESPN.com's Page 2 ranked the 1989 49ers as the greatest team in Super Bowl history.

 This was the season where the 49ers added the black trim on the SF logo on the helmets which lasted until the 1995 season.

-Quarterback Joe Montana had one of the greatest statistical passing seasons in NFL history in 1989.
+Quarterback Joe Montana had one of the greatest statistical passing seasons in NFL history in terms of efficiency in 1989.
 Montana set a then-NFL record with a passer rating of 112.4, with a completion percentage of 70.2%, and a 26/8 touchdown-to-interception ratio.

-In the playoffs, Montana was even more dominant, with a 78.3% completion percentage, 800 yards, 11 touchdowns, no interceptions, and a 146.4 rating.
+In the playoffs, Montana had arguably the greatest postseason performance by any quarterback in NFL history.
+He posted a 78.3% completion percentage, 800 yards, 11 touchdowns, zero interceptions, and a 146.4 passer rating.
 Cold Hard Football Facts calls Montana's 1989 season "the one by which we must measure all other passing seasons."

 The 1989 49ers ranked #5 on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.